pmcharrison/psynet-mirror/docs/tutorials/internationalization.rst

     msgmerge previous.po updated.po -o output.po [--no-fuzzy-matching]``

 To merge two translations, you can use ``msgmerge``.
 Imagine you created a new PO file from all of your translatable strings from your code called ``updated.po``, but you already have the translations for a large part of the code in ``previous.po``.
 You can use ``msgmerge`` to only add the new entries of ``updated.po`` to ``previous.po`` and store the result in the final ``output.po`` file.
 The optional argument ``--no-fuzzy-matching`` will prevent the merging of fuzzy translations.
-Fuzzy matching means that it will not look for a 100% match, but will also keys which changed slightly.
+Fuzzy matching means that it will not look for a 100% match, but will also match keys which changed slightly.
 Fuzzy matched translations will be flagged with the keyword ``fuzzy``:

 ::